 Now parents have a viable choice when it comes to work with online learning in home-based settings, and autistic children have cartoon friends and digital puppets who have the same goals as their parents.
 Jesch introduced his interactive avatars about five years ago at a National Autism Society conference and has been working to perfect the experiences that benefit children who may have trouble interacting with adults in typical settings.

 “We’ve seen some amazing changes take place in a few weeks,” Jesch says.
-He’s worked with SLP therapists, ABA specialists, modeling and social stories professionals in clinic and classroom settings in his local area, with consistently positive results.
+He’s worked with SLP therapists, traditional specialists, modeling and social stories professionals in clinic and classroom settings in his local area, with consistently positive results.

 “I remember reading articles by Dr. Rosalind Picard in the ’90s, about how, one day, an avatar technology would be used to help those on the spectrum.
 When I managed to make it possible, it began a journey that I will never forget.
 Seeing how I’ve helped make a difference is so rewarding,” Jesch commented.

-Prior to the session, Jesch meets with the parent and the therapist to discuss the child’s situation, goals for intervention and likes/dislikes, so he has a background going into the call.
+Prior to the session, Jesch meets with the parent and the therapist to discuss the child’s situation, goals for support and likes/dislikes, so he has a background going into the call.
 Together, they choose the most appropriate character and plan the session to incorporate additional graphics and elements that will hold the child’s attention.

 If the parent wishes, the sessions can be recorded and viewed at a later date.
 The therapist can also observe them for measurements of change and improvement.
-They can be counted and measured under the criteria for the method of intervention used, as in the case of an SLP treatment.

 For more information, contact Jesch via the Contact Us page on this website.